 Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

-According to the National Highway Transportation Safety Administration, there are about 11,000 accidents and 200 deaths each year that can be attributed to tire failure, of which the majority of cases is caused by under-inflated tires.
-To ensure optimum stability, control, handling and braking performance, your tires must be consistently inflated to the optimum air pressure specified by your vehicle manufacturer.
+According to the National Highway Transportation Safety Administration, there are about 11,000 accidents and 200 deaths each year that can be attributed to tire failure, of which the majority of cases are caused by under-inflated tires.
+To ensure optimum stability, control, handling, and braking performance, your tires must be consistently inflated to the optimum air pressure specified by your vehicle manufacturer.

 So what is the reason for this problem and how to fix it?
 Read on to find out.
-However, before delving into its reasons for the problem of tire pressure light keeps coming on and its solutions, you must first understand the basics of the technology measuring the tires pressure inside the car.
+However, before delving into the reasons for the problem of tire pressure light keeps coming on and its solutions, you must first understand the basics of the technology measuring the tire pressure inside the car.

 Tire Pressure Monitoring System: What Does It Do?

-You might have known that most new vehicles come with a TPMS, which stands for Tire Pressure Monitoring System, which is an electronic box fitted on the rim of the tire.
-Its main function is to generate the tire pressure information for the car’s computer system.
+Most new vehicles come with a TPMS, which stands for Tire Pressure Monitoring System.
+A TPMS is an electronic box fitted on the rim of the tire that generates tire pressure information for the car’s computer system.

 If a tire has low pressure, the dashboard TPMS light will illuminate.
 It may flash or stay on.
 So what makes the TPMS light on but tires are fine?